 - 1. This award recognizes Soldiers that serve their commanders as a Unit Public Affairs Representative.
-This category is open to non-Functional Area 46 officers in the rank of CPT(P) and below, and non-Public Affairs/non-Visual Information Soldiers in the rank of SFC with less than 6 months' time in grade as of December 31, 2023 and below. - 2.
-FA 46 Officers and Soldiers holding a PA/VI MOS are ineligible to compete in this category. - 3.
+This category is open to non-Functional Area 46 officers in the rank of CPT(P) and below, and non-Public Affairs/non-Visual Information Soldiers in the rank of SFC with less than 6 months' time in grade as of December 31, 2024 and below. - 2.
+FA 46 Officers and Soldiers holding a PA/VI MOS are ineligible to compete in this category. (is this redundant since its said in para 1) - 3.
 Submit entry as a portfolio within the DVIDS Awards interface module. - 4.
 Signed additional duty memorandum to operate as a UPAR. - 5.
 Individuals must meet all eligibility requirements outlined in Section IV-B. - 6.
-Entries into the UPAR of the Year will consist of 4 products: - a.
-One photo story - b.
-One print story (can be Information, Feature, etc.) - c.
-Two products of the next echelon of command's Public Affairs Office choosing - i.
-Video product - ii.
-Graphic product - iii.
-One additional photo or print story
+Entries into the UPAR of the Year will consist of four products: - a.
+One photo product. - b.
+One print story (can be Information, Feature, etc.). - c.
+Two products chosen by the next echelon of command's Public Affairs Office: - 1.
+Video product. - 2.
+Graphic product. - 3.
+One additional photo - 4.
+One print story.